BadisLaffet1/CI-CD-Jenkins-pipeline-solution-for-Springboot-Angular-application/README.md

 ## Prerequisites

-Ensure you have the following software and tools installed before setting up and running the project.
+We should have the following software and tools installed before setting up and running the project.
 Links to official documentation or download pages are provided for reference.

 - [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-downloads.html)
 - [Node.js](https://nodejs.org/)